Rick Benson, CPGC, ICGC-II (Founder)

 Jeff is grateful to have over twenty years of recovery from his destructive gambling addiction.
-He’s worked as a Counselor, Trainer and Educator in the Behavioral Health and 12-Step communities, helping to raise awareness and prevention around the emotional issues surrounding problem gamblers and their families.
+He’s worked as a counselor, trainer

-Prior to coming to Algamus, Jeff was lead therapist at another gambling treatment program in Illinois working with gamblers and those afflicted with chemical dependency as well as their families in a private setting.
+Prior to coming to Algamus, Jeff was the lead therapist at a gambling treatment program in Illinois working with gamblers and those afflicted with chemical dependency, as well as their families, in a private setting.

 He utilizes Psycho-Educational and Cognitive Behavioral Therapies in conjunction with an emphasis on spiritual principals.